The beginning of the school year means it’s s.m.a.r.t goal-writing time for elementary teachers.

 Fundraisers meet this requirement.

-The kids showed great empathy towards all of the stray and unwanted animals roaming the streets in their local community, so they voted to raise money for a local rescue animal shelter.
+Her kids showed great empathy towards all of the stray and unwanted animals roaming the streets in their local community, so the class voted to raise money for a local rescue animal shelter.

-During tech class, the kids printed simple cards with a message about the cause and attached each to a candy.
+During tech class, the students printed simple cards with a message about the cause and attached each to a candy.

 S.M.A.R.T Goal Example: For the 2019-2020 school year, the third grade students will choose a local, curriculum-aligned charity to support by raising at least $100.